LoomSDK/LoomSDK/docs/guides/02_Loomscript/02_syntax.md

 (possibly as B).bMethod();
 ~~~

-You can also do a cast that will fail with an error rather than with `null`:
+We also support a more concise cast syntax, which is equivalent to using `as`:

 ~~~as3
 var definitely:B = B(param);